 It is recommended to use a global outdoor air temperature not associated with any AHU to determine warm-up start time.
 This is because unit-mounted OA sensors, which are usually placed in the outdoor air intake stream, are often inaccurate (reading high) when the unit is off due to air leakage from the space through the OA damper.

 Setback Mode.
-During unoccupied mode, if any 5 zones (or all zones if fewer than 5) in the zone group fall below their unoccupied heating set points, or if the average zone temperature of the zone group falls below the average unoccupied heating set point, the zone group shall enter setback mode until all spaces in the zone group are 1°C (2°F) above their unoccupied set points.
+During unoccupied mode, if any 5 zones (or all zones if fewer than 5) in the zone group fall below their unoccupied heating set points, or if the average zone temperature of the zone group falls below the average unoccupied heating set point, the zone group shall enter setback mode until all spaces in the zone group are [UNITS [1°C] [2°F]] above their unoccupied set points.

 Freeze Protection Setback Mode.
-During unoccupied mode, if any single zone falls below 4°C (40°F), the zone group shall enter setback mode until all zones are above 7°C (45°F), and a Level 3 alarm shall be set.
+During unoccupied mode, if any single zone falls below [UNITS [4°C] [40°F]], the zone group shall enter setback mode until all zones are above [UNITS [7°C] [45°F]], and a Level 3 alarm shall be set.

 Setup Mode.
-During unoccupied mode, if any 5 zones (or all zones if fewer than 5) in the zone group rise above their unoccupied cooling set points, or if the average zone temperature of the zone group rises above the average unoccupied cooling set point, the zone group shall enter setup mode until all spaces in the zone group are 1°C (2°F) below their unoccupied set points.
+During unoccupied mode, if any 5 zones (or all zones if fewer than 5) in the zone group rise above their unoccupied cooling set points, or if the average zone temperature of the zone group rises above the average unoccupied cooling set point, the zone group shall enter setup mode until all spaces in the zone group are [UNITS [1°C] [2°F]] below their unoccupied set points.

 Zones where the window switch indicates that a window is open shall be ignored.
 Setback and setup modes are used to keep zone temperatures (and mass) from straying excessively far from occupied set points so that the cooldown and warm-up modes can achieve set point when initiated.
 The minimum number of zones (set at 5 here) are to ensure that the central systems (fans, pumps, heating sources, or cooling sources) can operate stably.
 Obviously, the size of the zones and the characteristics of the central systems are a factor in choosing the correct number of zones in each group.

-VAV Terminal Unit—Cooling Only
+[EQUALS VAV CO]VAV Terminal Unit—Cooling Only

 See “Generic Thermal Zones” (Section 5.2.2.3) for setpoints, loops, control modes, alarms, etc.